microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Setup_Synapse_Environment.md

 Master key that will be set in created database.
 Database need to have master key then we can create EXTERNAL TABLEs and VIEWs on it.

 ##### -Concurrent
-Max concurrent tasks number that will be used to upload place holder files and execute SQL scripts.
+Max concurrent tasks number that will be used to upload readme files and execute SQL scripts.

 ### Manually create EXTERNAL TABLEs/VIEWs on Synapse serverless SQL pool.